qiskit-community/qiskit-algorithms/CONTRIBUTING.md

 # Contributing

-**We appreciate all kinds of help, so thank you!**
+**We appreciate all kinds of help, so if you're planning to contribute, thank you!**

-First please read the overall project contributing guidelines.
-These are included in the Qiskit documentation here:
+We follow the general Qiskit contribution guidelines, which can be found in the Qiskit documentation:

 https://qiskit.org/documentation/contributing_to_qiskit.html

 ## Contributing to Qiskit Algorithms

-In addition to the general guidelines above there are specific details for contributing to Qiskit Algorithms.
+In addition to the general guidelines above, there are specific details for contributing to Qiskit Algorithms.

-You should first install the python development libraries by running `pip install -r requirements-dev.txt` from the root of the Machine Learning repository clone and then follow the  guidelines below.
+You should first install the python development libraries by running `pip install -r requirements-dev.txt` from the root of the Algorithms repository clone and then follow the  guidelines below.

 ### Project Code Style.